odennav/terraform-aws-vpc-kubespray/README.md

 Bash scripts used to automate deployment of kubernetes cluster to private EC2 instances with kubespray.

-## Special Credits

-Special thanks to [Kubernetes-sigs](https://https://github.com/kubernetes-sigs) for their amazing work.

 ## Requirements

 - **Minimum required version of Kubernetes is v1.27**